top of page

 • Leaders who regulate pressure instead of transmitting it

-• A communication climate that holds when urgency rises
+• A communication system that holds under urgency

 • Meetings resolve faster